1031 Exchange Timeline: 8 Steps To Avoid Paying Capital Gains

-At RealWealth we come across a lot of investors who don’t think much about doing a 1031 exchange until after they’ve sold their property and are in the 45 day crunch time window.
-While we can definitely still help people in this situation find quality replacement properties and boost their cash flow, it’s generally better to decide to do an exchange ahead of time.
-This can allow for proper planning and strategy.
-Below we will outline the typical 1031 exchange timeline that real estate investors should follow if they want to avoid paying capital gains tax.
+At RealWealth, we come across a lot of investors who don’t think much about doing a 1031 exchange until after they’ve sold their property and are in the 45-day crunch time window.
+While we can still help people in this situation find quality replacement properties and boost their cash flow, it’s generally better to decide to do an exchange ahead of time as it allows for proper planning and strategy.
+Below, we will outline the typical 1031 exchange timeline that real estate investors should follow to avoid paying capital gains tax.

 A Typical 1031 Exchange Timeline